KFergusonUK/DataVIA_Connect/README.md

 - Open a pull request.

 ## Acknowledgements
-- Geoplace DataVIA API documentation, and Support team.
+Geoplace DataVIA API documentation, and Support team.

+## Contact
+- For any questions or suggestions regarding this Python script, please open an issue or contact me at kevin.ferguson@durham.gov.uk or kevinferguson@hotmail.co.uk
 - Further information on DataVIA can be found here: https://www.geoplace.co.uk/addresses-streets/street-data-and-services/datavia-api

-## Contact
-For any questions or suggestions, please open an issue or contact me at kevin.ferguson@durham.gov.uk or kevinferguson@hotmail.co.uk